Ada-Developers-Academy/core-unit-3/algorithmic-strategies/problem-set-algorithmic-strategies.md

             #    affected since we didn't take the current item
         # our max value is the max of these two options
     # otherwise there is no room for the current item
-        # our max value must be whatever the max value is of the rest of the items
+        # our max value must be the max value of the rest of the items

     # return the result
 ```